odedmasala/OdedMasala/README.md

 ## Professional Summary

 I am a retired combat officer and a passionate scuba diver who loves exploring the underwater world and experiencing new cultures in my spare time.
 Professionally, I am a highly skilled Full Stack developer qualification in web design and development.
-I have a strong foundation in HTML, CSS, and JavaScript, as well as experience building web applications with React.js, Angular, Node, Express.js.

 ## Skills